DimitriLeandro/AI-Sound-FX-Emulation/jupyter/README.md

 # Part II:

     Everything in this project's part is related to the 34 minutes guitar recording.
 Some jupyters might seem the same as the ones used in the previous part.

+### 7) guitar_recording_ir_emulation.ipynb:

+    This Notebook aims to convolve the Cakewalk's FXs chain IR and the guitar recording's validation set in order to retrieve the FXs IR emulation.
+The emulation output is stored in /datasets/guitar_recording/validation/ir_emulation_validation_output.wav.